content body

 College of Agriculture

-As the director of the Southeast Cooperative Fish Parasite and Disease Laboratory, Bullard is a distinguished authority in fish health and aquatic conservation, where he leads a multi-state fish disease diagnostics laboratory backed by a $5 million grant from the US Fish and Wildlife Service.
-Bullard’s research focuses on fish disease diagnostics and aquatic pathogen surveillance in the Southeastern US.
-In addition to overseeing the five-year grant, Bullard collaborates with graduate students and fellow scientists in the School of Fisheries, Aquaculture and Aquatic Sciences to establish partnerships with Southeastern state agencies, including the US Fish and Wildlife Service, the Gulf of Mexico Initiative and the US National Sea Grant Program.
+As the director of the Southeast Cooperative Fish Parasite and Disease Laboratory, Bullard is a distinguished authority in fish health and aquatic conservation, where he leads a multi-state fish disease diagnostics laboratory backed by a $5 million grant from the U.S. Fish and Wildlife Service.
+Bullard’s research focuses on fish disease diagnostics and aquatic pathogen surveillance in the Southeastern U.S. In addition to overseeing the five-year grant, Bullard collaborates with graduate students and fellow scientists in the School of Fisheries, Aquaculture and Aquatic Sciences to establish partnerships with Southeastern state agencies, including the U.S. Fish and Wildlife Service, the Gulf of Mexico Initiative and the U.S. National Sea Grant Program.
 His groundbreaking work led to the first discovery of whirling disease in Southeast trout and includes research on the 2010 Deepwater Horizon Oil Spill.
 Bullard has authored over 160 scholarly works and has received the Grantsmanship Award from the College of Agriculture.
 Internationally, he has conducted research in Africa, South America and Asia, with funding for his research programs exceeding $20 million.

 Murali Dhanasekaran

-Department of Drug Discovery & Development
+Department of Drug Discovery and Development

 Harrison College of Pharmacy

-A professor and director of International Programs within the Department of Drug Discovery and Development in the Harrison College of Pharmacy, Dhanasekaran is driven by a commitment to improve healthcare.
+A professor and director of International Programs within the Department of Drug Discovery and Development in the Harrison College of Pharmacy, Dhanasekaran is driven by a commitment to improve health care.
 With grant funding nearing $3 million, Dhanasekaran's research emphasizes the development of innovative and impactful treatments for Parkinson's disease, Alzheimer's disease and epilepsy.
 His research investigates the pharmacological properties of synthetic drugs and natural bioactives.
-A distinguished scholar, Dhanasekaran has authored eleven books and more than 210 journal articles and book chapters.
+A distinguished scholar, Dhanasekaran has authored 11 books and more than 210 journal articles and book chapters.
 In addition to his research and teaching, Dhanasekaran is a strong advocate for student mentorship programs and community outreach initiatives.
 Working with the Office of International Programs and University Outreach, Dhanasekaran established the college's India Study Abroad and Maldives Healthcare programs.

 April Smith